-Credit cards are less widely accepted for purchases abroad than they are in the U.S., and some banks and credit card companies charge very high fees for international transactions.
-Contact your bank in advance to find out about any applicable fees.
-You may want to limit the use of your credit card for purchases and/or plan to use cash more often, if necessary.
+Credit cards may be less widely accepted for purchases in your program location than they are in the U.S. Also, some banks and credit card companies charge fees for international transactions.
+Contact your credit card company in advance to find out about any applicable fees.
+It may be more cost effective for you to limit the use of your credit card for purchases and/or plan to use cash more often.

 For students studying abroad in Europe, be aware that in most European countries, credit cards use “chip-and-PIN” technology (cards have a small computer chip in them and require users to enter a PIN code to make purchases), rather than a magnetic strip and signature, which has been common in the U.S. This means that in many locations, particularly when paying at a self-service kiosk or ticket machine, U.S. credit cards may be rejected.
 If you do not already have a credit card with chip technology, it is recommended that you contact your credit card company before you depart to ask whether this is available.